mongodb/leafygreen-ui/.changeset/kind-mice-travel.md

 '@leafygreen-ui/a11y': minor
 ---

-Adds `validateAriaLabelProps` and `validateLabelProps` functions to package.
+Adds `validateAriaLabelProps` functions to package.